code-423n4/2024-07-dittoeth/README.md

 - Is possible to have SR with CR higher than max at small amounts, ie. collateral efficient SR with ethInitial and small partial match
 - If you don’t dispute before proposing, can get disputed yourself since dispute doesn’t change updatedAt
 - new: ERC4626 Vault (yDUSD.sol)
-  - the vault contract is currently immutable, but before deployment will either be a proxy or diamond, or incorporate a way to modify the values
+  - ~~the vault contract is currently immutable, but before deployment will either be a proxy or diamond, or incorporate a way to modify the values~~ (Fixed: added an address mapping to be able to swap vaults and let people migrate over if there is a need to update the contract in the future)
-- Found an issue with modifying the ercDebt/updateErcDebt, regarding discountFees/socializing debt from blackswan.
-Introduced ercDebtFee to allow the fee itself not to be compounded.
-Didn't cover every case but looking for feedback
+- Introduced `ercDebtFee` to allow the fee itself not to be compounded.
+Didn't cover every case but looking for feedback (handled in cases where ercDebt changes: redemptions, liquidations, black swan socialization, exit short, combine). ~~Found an issue with modifying the ercDebt/updateErcDebt, regarding discountFees/socializing debt from blackswan.~~ Fixed: tried to account for socialized debt as well.

 # Overview
 ### About Ditto